coq/coq/dev/doc/xml-protocol.md

 Currently these tags are used:

 * **output** - ordinary output for display in the Messages panel
-* **goal** - the current goal for the debugger, for display in the Messages panel or elsewhere
 * **prompt** - output for display in the Messages panel prompting the user to enter a debug command, allowing CoqIDE to display it without appending a newline.
 It also signals that coqidetop is waiting to receive